 Bladeless Lasik Eye Surgery in Honolulu, HI

 Maehara Eye Surgery & Laser specializes in Bladeless LASIK eye surgery in Honolulu, HI performed with the Allegretto Wave® and IntraLase™ FS lasers.
 The accuracy and speed of this premier combination of lasers are nothing less than mesmerizing.
 Beyond equipment, we cannot over-emphasize the importance of a thorough safety evaluation of all LASIK in Honolulu, HI candidates.
 Safety is always our #1 priority.
 A close second priority is the absolute value for your money.
 We offer extremely competitive prices and physician-only care.
-This means Dr. Maehara will personally discuss your options, complete your pre-operative evaluation, perform your surgery, and carry through all post-operative care.
-Only a consultation can help determine if LASIK is “safe and right” for you — call or contact us to schedule your free consultation today.
+This means Dr. Maehara will personally discuss your options, complete your pre-operative evaluation, perform your surgery, and carry through all post-operative care. — call or contact us to schedule your free consultation today.

 What is LASIK Surgery?

 LASIK is a commonly performed refractive surgery procedure that can safely and efficiently improve vision by reshaping the cornea to correct;

 Patients of all ages experience these vision problems as a result of an abnormal corneal shape that blurs or distorts vision.

 Short for Laser-Assisted In Situ Keratomileusis, LASIK in Honolulu, HI uses targeted excimer laser beam energy to gently remove, or ablate, corneal tissue to correct refractive errors and help patients see clearly.
 Millions of patients choose to undergo LASIK each year, and achieve clear vision without the need for glasses or contact lenses, while also benefiting from minimal downtimes and little to no post-operative discomfort.

 Find Freedom With Lasik